bigdatagenomics/adam/docs/source/40_deploying_ADAM.md

 driver) to exceed the `--driver-memory`/`--executor-memory` parameters.
 These parameters are what Spark provides as a memory resource request to YARN.
-By default, if one of your Spark containers (an executors or the driver) exceeds itss memory request, YARN will kill the container by sending a `SIGTERM`.
+By default, if one of your Spark containers (an executors or the driver) exceeds its memory request, YARN will kill the container by sending a `SIGTERM`.
 This can cause jobs to fail.
 To eliminate this issue, you can set the `spark.yarn.<role>.memoryOverhead` parameter, where `<role>` is one of `driver` or `executor`.
 This parameter is used by Spark to increase its